dependon/fantascene-dynamic-wallpaper/README.md

 After modifying the code, open the terminal directly in the main directory of the code and execute

-dpkg buildpackage - b - us - uc
+dpkg-buildpackage - b - us - uc

 to get DEB package